shkyler/gmit-foda-trials/README.md

 In week 3 we covered the lady tasting tea problem.
 It introduced us to the concept of hypotheses testing.
 I created a Jupyter notebook like ians to demonstrate the concept.
 I made some changes to the python to make it easier to read the code

 ## Week 4
-In week 4 we covered drug testing and bayese therom, I created a notebook to work through the examples
+In week 4 we covered drug testing and Bayes' Theorm, I created a notebook to work through the examples